BanashreeDas/BanashreeDas/README.md

 ## 🧑‍💻 About me

-Final-year MCA student at Siliguri Institute of Technology passionate about building full-stack products that solve real problems.
-I've shipped production websites for real clients, built a healthcare AI app with OCR, and enjoy working across the entire stack — from React frontends to FastAPI backends.
+Final-year MCA student passionate about building full-stack products that solve real problems.
+I've shipped production websites for actual clients, built a healthcare AI app with OCR, and enjoy working across the entire stack — from React frontends to FastAPI backends.
 Currently exploring the intersection of web development and generative AI.

 ---